keymetrics/doc-pm2/en/enterprise/collector/standalone.md

      */
     serverName?: string
     /**
-     * Broadcast all the logs from your application to our backend */ sendLogs?: Boolean
+     * Broadcast all logs from your application to our backend */ sendLogs?: Boolean
+    /**
+     * Avoid to broadcast any logs from your application to our backend */ disableLogs?: Boolean
     /**
      * Since logs can be forwared to our backend you may want to ignore specific
      * logs (containing sensitive data for example)